 We rely, in part, on license, collaboration, and other agreements.
 We may need to obtain additional licenses from others to advance our research or allow commercialization of our drug and drug candidates and it is possible that we may be unable to obtain additional licenses at a reasonable cost or on reasonable terms, if at all.
 The licensing or acquisition of third-party intellectual property rights is a competitive area, and several more established companies may pursue strategies to license or acquire third-party intellectual property rights that we may consider attractive.
 These established companies may have a competitive advantage over us due to their size, capital resources, and greater clinical development and commercialization capabilities.
 In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to use.
-We also may be unable to license or acquire third party intellectual property rights on terms that would allow us to make an appropriate return on our investment.
+We also may be unable to license or acquire third party intellectual property rights to use.
+We also may be unable to license or acquire third party intellectual property restrict return on our investment.